ninealways/ninetutorials/README.md

 # ninetutorials

-This is a template for Tutorails on Javascript and React!
+This is a template for Tutorials on Javascript and React!